jhvanderschee/jekyllcodex/_posts/2018-11-13-add-your-website-to-the-home-screen-of-ios.md

 If we want to add a website to the home screen, we are confronted with quite a few complications:

-- A home screen icon (PWA) can only be created from the native browser of the platform (so not from Chrome for iOS).
+- A home screen icon (PWA) can only be created in the native browser of the platform (so not in Chrome for iOS).
 - Clicking a link on the home screen can only be detected by the website (through javascript) if it opens in PWA mode (full screen, without an address bar).
 - Apple/iOS does not allow a page load (link with a href) in a PWA.
 It will open the link in Safari (in a new window).
 - A PWA does not share its cookies with the browser, nor does the browser share its cookies with the PWA.